snhirsch/mustang-midi-bridge/README.md

 # Status

-Currently, the following elements of the Mustang Floor MIDI spec are
+The Mustang Floor MIDI spec is about 99% implemented, with only the following exceptions:
-implemented:

-  + Patch change
+  + Tuner On/Off

-  + EFX bypass (on/off)
+    Will require substantial rework of the program to make this work reliably.

-  + Amp CC messages (except for on/off)
+  + Amp Bypass

-  + Reverb CC messages
-  + Delay CC messages
+    It's possible to turn the amp "off" with CC#68 0, but this mutes all sound rather than acting as a bypass.
+I don't think the combo amps support signal bypass, but haven't given up yet.

+  + Pedal Volume

+    I'm not sure why this is needed, since all continuous controllers are directly accessible through CC messages.
+Since the FUSE application cannot issue these commands it will be guesswork to figure out the protocol - if it's even supported on the combo amps.

+  + FX Insert

+    Not supported on the combo amps

+  + Tap Tempo

+    If I can figure out how to do this from FUSE I can code it.

-I'm using WinPCAP and tshark to snoop communication and plan to implement all features accessible from the Fender FUSE application.
+I'm using USBPcap and tshark to snoop communication and plan to implement all features accessible from the Fender FUSE application.
 However, some targets listed in the MIDI spec (e.g. amplifier on/off, tuner mode) are not controllable from FUSE and it may take some time